FMC-DETR: Frequency-Decoupled Multi-Domain Coordination for Aerial-View Object Detection: Introduction

-To address these limitations, we propose the FMC-DETR, a novel framework that enhances tiny object detection by introducing global context modeling into the high-resolution stages and incorporating adaptive non-linear reasoning into the contextual fusion process.
-First, the WeKat backbone enhances global context awareness while preserving high-frequency details via frequency decoupling.
-Next, the CPF module efficiently fuses multi-scale features and reduces redundancy.
-Finally, the MDFC module refines high-resolution multi-scale features via spatial–frequency domain calibration, significantly enhancing the recognition of tiny objects.
-Extensive experiments on public aerial-view datasets, including VisDrone \cite{cao2021visdrone}, HazyDet \cite{feng2024hazydet}, and SIMD \cite{haroon2020multisized}, demonstrate that FMC-DETR exhibits exceptional competitiveness on tiny object detection tasks.
-In summary, our main contributions are as follows: \begin{itemize} \item We introduce WeKat, a hybrid backbone incorporating a novel Heterogeneous Split-Gating (HSG) mechanism to decouple feature flow.
-HSG-WAVE enables efficient spatial-frequency modeling with near-linear global receptive fields in shallow layers, while HSG-AKAT enhances non-linear semantic abstraction in deeper stages via a content-aware spatial bias and group Kolmogorov-Arnold networks.
+To address these limitations, we propose the FMC-DETR, a frequency-based detector that enhances remote sensing object detection (RSOD) by introducing global context modeling into the high-resolution stages and incorporating adaptive non-linear reasoning into the contextual fusion process.
+First, the WeKat backbone improves shallow global perception and nonlinear contextual modeling through frequency decoupling and asymmetric Kolmogorov-Arnold transformer, while preserving fine-grained high-frequency details.
+Then, the MDFC module generates an amplitude-guided shallow detail prior from $S2$ and refines cross-scale fused features by jointly exploiting spatial responses, edge-aware structural cues, and global spectral interactions, thereby enhancing the discriminability of tiny objects.
+Finally, the CPF module adopts a structured multi-branch fusion paradigm that combines stable feature preservation with progressive partial refinement, thereby promoting stronger cross-scale feature complementarity and more expressive aggregation.
+Overall, the proposed framework jointly enhances shallow global awareness, detail-aware cross-scale coordination, and efficient multi-branch feature aggregation, resulting in more robust tiny object detection in complex scenes.
+Extensive experiments on publicly available remote sensing datasets, including VisDrone \cite{cao2021visdrone}, HazyDet \cite{feng2024hazydet}, and SIMD \cite{haroon2020multisized}, demonstrate the superiority of FMC-DETR over the baseline detector.
+As shown in Fig.~\ref{fig-radar}, FMC-DETR achieves AP scores of 33.7\%, 55.0\%, and 66.6\% on VisDrone, HazyDet, and SIMD, respectively.
+The main contributions of this work are summarized as follows: \begin{itemize} \item We design the WeKat backbone with a heterogeneous split-gating (HSG) mechanism, where HSG-WAVE enhances shallow structure-aware spectral modeling and HSG-AKAT strengthens deep nonlinear semantic abstraction, jointly enabling more expressive multi-stage feature learning.

-\item We propose CPF, a lightweight module designed for efficient multi-scale feature aggregation.
-It selectively applies a powerful reparameterized convolution to part of the channels for spatial feature extraction, effectively reducing inter-channel redundancy.

-\item We propose the MDFC module to enhance fine-grained feature representation for small object detection.
-By jointly modeling structural information in the spatial domain and high-frequency cues in the frequency domain, MDFC preserves object integrity while producing more discriminative and robust features for accurate detection. \end{itemize}
+\item We design the MDFC module to enhance small-object detection through multi-domain cross-scale coordination.
+Specifically, MDFC first converts shallow high-resolution features into an amplitude-guided detail prior, and then jointly refines the fused representation from spatial, spectral, and edge-aware structural perspectives, thereby enhancing tiny-object feature saliency and boundary-aware representation.